 Development and promotion

-Data acquired for one purpose, eg team building, should not be used for another purpose without the respondent's specific knowledge and consent.
+- Personal data acquired for one purpose, eg team building, should not be used for another purpose without notifying the respondent/ candidate of such.

 Appendix III - Proper use of trade marks